nicolasH/DisplayableCreator/README.md

 - If sharing is not enabled, click on the "start sharing" button.
 You might have to adjust the port to one that is not used or blocked by your firewall.
 - On your iPhone/ iPod launch the Displayator app and then tap on the "Download Displayables" list item.
 The available images should appear shortly.
 You can then select one and download it.

+### - Viewing the Displayable(s).

+You can view Displayables in the Displayator iOS app or in the DisplayableCreator.

+In the Displayable Creator:
+ - Click on "Choose Displayables" to open the Displayable that you want to see.
+The Displayable should now be loaded in the list of shareable Displayables.
+ - Click on the looking glass icon to the right of the Displayable title.
+ - You can expand the displayable window to fill your screen by clicking on the button with the 4 arrows going toward the corners.
+Clicking on it again will resize the window back to its previous size.

 [java]:http://www.java.com
 [jnlp]:http://www.displayator.com/DisplayableCreator/DisplayableCreator.jnlp
 [disp]:http://www.displayator.com